 And then authority symbols from like the Better Business Bureau that communicates trust and there are sites like Angie’s List that do offer some credibility symbols as well.

-Have a call to action and phone number on each page of your appliance repair website to ensure it speaks to the customer and tell them exactly what to do next.
+Have a call to action and phone number on each page of your air conditioner repair or appliance repair website to ensure it speaks to the customer and tell them exactly what to do next.

 You may be wondering what a call to action is why it’s important…

-A call to action tells the customer what you want them to do, which in the case of an appliance repair company usually it’s ‘call now’.
+A call to action tells the customer what you want them to do, which in the case of an air conditioning repair company or appliance repair company usually it’s ‘call now’.
 That’s your call to action or ‘fill out this form’.
 Those are examples of call to actions.

 Alright, so the next important thing to discuss now is, do you have tracking in place?